cheeriojs/cheerio/website/docs/basics/traversing.md

 :::tip

-This guide is intened to give you an overview of the various methods available in Cheerio for traversing and filtering elements.
+This guide is intended to give you an overview of the various methods available in Cheerio for traversing and filtering elements.
 For a more detailed reference of these methods, see the [API documentation](/docs/api/classes/Cheerio).